bhuvana-guna/awesome-bash-shortcuts/README.md

 **source ~/.custom_cmds.sh** -- This is to use the shortcuts in the current terminal window.
 Alternatively you can close and reopen the terminal to use the shortcuts.

-Try "c" for clear.
-To use in the other terminal windows you have to restart them.
+Try "c" for clear, "e" to exit,..

 **Note:** Running this will replace the existing .custom_cmds.sh if you already have one.